-- One public comment from the developer was received prior to measure evaluation that clarified certain aspects of the measure. - No public comments were received on the draft technical report
+- The developer submitted a public comment that was received prior to the measure evaluation meeting on June 17, 2021.
+This comment clarified certain aspects of the measure. - No public comments were received on the Draft Technical Report or the measure following the measure evaluation meeting on June 17, 2021.

-8. Consensus Standards Approval Committee (CSAC) Vote: Total votes: X; Y-X; N-X
+8. Consensus Standards Approval Committee (CSAC) Vote: Y-10; N-0 (November 30, 2021): Endorsed